Cahaba 100

 This proposed project would include a victory garden, plaques, benches and art installations dedicated to historical figures and events to educate the public and honor our history.

-This is the presentation that was shown May 1, 2022, introducing these projects.
+This is the presentation that was shown May 1, 2022, introducing the CHHF’s Cahaba 100 initiatives.

 Watch the May 1, 2022 public meeting introducing these projects below.